-Hyper freelancing : a model to thrive with your ideas
+Hyper-freelancing : a model to thrive with your ideas

 What does it take to make this model work?

-Hyper freelancing requires a broad set of skills.
+Hyper-freelancing requires a broad set of skills.
 So many, in fact, that you can’t possibly be good at all of them.
 But as entrepreneurs of ourselves, this is an exciting self-development ideal.
 If freelancing is hard, this model is god-mode.

 In the zeitgeist

-The hyper specialization and individualization of modern capitalism is a breeding ground for creating new types of jobs.
-We just work more jobs, with different identities, leading multiple lives simultaneously.
-In fact, we can give ourselves the job names we want, it's as easy as changing your Twitter bio.
-Today this model might seem extreme.
-Tomorrow it will be obvious.
+The hyper-specialization and individualization of modern capitalism is a breeding ground for creating new types of jobs.
+We just work more jobs, with different identities, and lead multiple lives simultaneously.
+In fact, we can give ourselves the job titles we want.
+It's as easy as changing your LinkedIn bio.
+Today, this model might seem extreme.
+Tomorrow it will be second nature.

 One of the dangers of this model is being unfocused and scattered.
 You'd probably be better off just choosing one activity that you enjoy and doubling down on that.

 What's their unique expertise?
-When did they switch from doing one activity to doing another?
+When did they switch from doing one activity to another?
 Where did they start?
 How did they reinvest profits from one activity to another?

-I think individuals on the quest to reach this model (the grail!), can also learn from companies who have been following a similar hybrid.
+I think individuals on the quest to reach this model (the Grail!), can also learn from companies who have been following a similar hybrid.
 I love the examples of 37Signals (Basecamp), Fog Creek (StackOverflow, Trello) or Metalab (Flow).